The Weissenhofsiedlung in Stuttgart exemplifies the modernist vision of a promising future through rational design principles; photo by Marcel Strauss

 The Geometric Grotesque,

-published 1927, Futura by Paul Renner
+published in 1927, Futura by Paul Renner

 The Neo Grotesque,

-published 1957, Univers by Adrian Frutiger, combines the strengths of its predecessors in a synthesis that is more structured than Venus Grotesk but less rigid than Futura.
+published in 1957, Univers by Adrian Frutiger, combines the strengths of its predecessors in a synthesis that is more structured than Venus Grotesk but less rigid than Futura.

 Terminal Axis; from angled to horizontal terminals